Have you got an abundance of nasturtiums growing in your garden? Here are 10 ways you can cook with nasturtium flowers, seeds, and leaves.

 Mini quiches make great snacks for adults and kids of all ages.
 They’re a perfect on-the-go snack or lunch box treat.
 Most quiches require a base made of pastry, but if you don’t like pastry or you would prefer a healthier alternative, try using nasturtium leaves instead.
 You can also add the leaves to the filling for extra nasturtium flavour.

-Nasturtium and grape jelly
+Nasturtium and Grape Jelly

 Who doesn’t love jelly?
 It’s fun to eat and tastes delicious.
 If you love to get creative in the kitchen then try making nasturtium and grape jelly.
 You’ll only need four ingredients to make this jelly including the nasturtium flowers you can pick straight from your garden.